piyook/open-ai-backend/README.md

 ![example2](images/image2.png)

+### REDIS password

 The REDIS cache is password protected and the password is stored in the redis-password.secret file and injected into Docker as a secret.
+As this is just a local demo project, this file and password is purposely visible in the repo.

-This can be changed if required but the filename should be changed (also updating the dockercompose details) and this file omitted from version control if required to be kept secret.
+The password can be changed if required but the secrets filename should be changed (also updating the secrets filename in the REDIS service in the docker-compose file) and this file then omitted from version control if it is required to be kept secret in the future.